thisismydesign/bundler-improvements/README.md

 # Bundler::Improvements

-The following lines should be added after `Usage` chapter. `Contributing` should be places after `Development`.
+The following lines should be added after `Usage` chapter. `Contributing` should be placed after `Development`.

 ## Feedback